Thriving on New Technologies

 Furthermore, it is through big data that apps are able to create a customized experience for the user, an aspect that makes fitness apps so popular.
 For example, the Fitbit app automatically syncs the movement captured and converts it into data on your smartphone.
 Your wearable technology is constantly transmitting data in real time You are able to track your averages, set yourself daily targets and compare stats with friends.
 It is this seamless immediacy that is achieved using big data that makes fitness apps so popular.

-The music company Next Big Sound has harnessed big data to effectively predict the next ‘big thing’ in music.
+Music The music company Next Big Sound has harnessed big data to effectively predict the next ‘big thing’ in music.
 Gathering data from Spotify, iTunes, Soundcloud and Wikipedia has enabled NBS to recognize well attended music streams, download sales, as well as views and likes, which in turn allows them to make an education decision on who is likely to become successful in the industry.
 The company’s analytics have provided invaluable information that not only benefits those seeking to be musically in demand but it also results in company revenue for NBS.

 Billboard, a highly reputable magazine that famously publishes music charts, now publishes two charts based entirely on NBS’s data.
 Furthermore, NBS has worked alongside major brands, such as Pepsi and American Express, to advise on music-related marketing and sponsorship, aspects of the two companies that have billion dollar budgets1.
 Through NBS’ use of big data, the company has achieved phenomenal success.